 Bio (matthew heinz)

-Vice-Provost, Research and Interdisciplinary Studies
+Vice-Provost, Graduate and Interdisciplinary Studies

 matthew heinz is founding dean of the College of Interdisciplinary Studies and a professor in the School of Communication and Culture whose work focuses on the intersections of language, gender identity, sexual orientation and culture.
 He examines intercultural and international communication via performative writing, qualitative studies and discourse analysis.
 He led a community-guided transgender needs assessment for Vancouver Island, which started in 2010. heinz’s work has appeared in The Journal of Pragmatics, Multilingua, Communication Teacher, Journal of Homosexuality, Communication Education, The Journal of International Communication, Communication Studies and the Journal of Cognition and Communication.
 Originally from Germany, he has lived and worked in North America since the 1980s.